ryanoshea/react-scavenger-quiz/README.md

 ## Features

--   Scalable to any number of questions
+-   Include any number of questions
 -   Questions can accept more than one valid answer
 -   Full JSX support for rich, dynamic question content
 -   Progress saved in browser, so you can leave and resume where you left off